Inflatable SUP or a Hard shell SUP?

 Still not sure what to buy?

-Tell us your height, weight, where you’ll paddle most, and what you want to do (family fun, touring, fitness, surf, racing).
+Tell us your height, weight, where you’ll paddle most, and what you want to do — family fun, touring, fitness, surf or racing.
 We’ll point you to the right shape and a few options at different budgets.